AZX-215/Gravity-List-Legal/Docs/TERMS.md

 These Terms are governed by the laws of the State of New York, USA, without regard to conflict-of-law principles.
 Any dispute arising under these Terms shall be resolved exclusively in the state or federal courts located in New York County, New York.

 ## 12. Contact Us
-If you have any questions about these Terms, please contact us at **contact@gravityslists.example.com**.
+If you have any questions about these Terms, please contact #azx9071 via Discord.